mikependon/RepoDB/Docs/pages/connectionoperations.rst

 .. highlight:: c#

-Inserts a data in the database targetting certain fields only.
+Inserts a data in the database by targetting certain fields only.

 Below are the parameters: